-Housing and Student Life
+Belgium Housing and Student Life

-As ISTI is a relatively small school, with a student body of roughly 1,000 housed in one main building, incoming students quickly feel at home.
+As the department is a relatively small unit, with a student body of roughly 1,000 housed in one main building, incoming students quickly feel at home.
 All international students are welcomed by an academic coordinator who meets with them on a weekly basis, and as all of the coordinators are instructors, they are closely attuned to each student's academic needs and personal situation.
 More specifically, the coordinators assist students in registering and choosing classes, and also guide them on practical, everyday matters to help them get comfortably settled in Brussels.

-There's usually a one-day excursion offered by ISTI to exchange students a few days after their arrival in Brussels.
+There's usually a one-day excursion offered to exchange students a few days after their arrival in Brussels.
 This excursion is free and not mandatory.
 Students sign up if they wish to take part.

 - Housing & Student Life